meng-rcis/rcie-shopping-backend/README.md

 # rcie-shopping-backend

-### Command to Clear All Database Data and Docker Related Resource
+### Command to Clear All Database Data and Docker Related Resources

 - MacOS